 The Bank of Jamaica, in its conduct of monetary policy, focuses on maintaining low and stable inflation rates.
 In particular, since 2000 an inflation target has been announced at the beginning of each fiscal year.
 In a recent International Monetary Fund (IMF) report, Carare and Stone (2003) categorized Jamaica as an Inflation Targeting Lite (ITL) based on its low credibility in inflation targeting (not being able to maintain its inflation target).2 The natural rate of interest is crucial for the conduct of monetary policy supportive of an inflation target, since it provides monetary policymakers with an indicative benchmark, by telling them whether a given interest rate is likely to contract or stimulate demand.
-Consequently, obtaining estimates of the natural rate of interest for Jamaica may facilitate the appropriate monetary policy stance; adjusting short-term interest rate above or below the natural rate, in response to demand shocks, in order to maintain an inflation target.
-The maintenance of the inflation target may increase the credibility of the Jamaican economy thereby promoting growth and development.
+Consequently, obtaining estimates of the natural rate of interest for Jamaica may facilitate the appropriate monetary policy stance, by adjusting short-term interest rate above or below the natural rate, in response to demand shocks, in order to maintain an inflation target.
+Price stability is desirable because it creates a predictable environment that encourages investment and growth, and by extension increases the financial and economic welfare of the economy.
+Given the steady decline in the real interest rate, this initial study of the natural rate in Jamaica also seeks to provide solutions to the questions surrounding interest rate dynamics: Can the real rate of interest be lowered further or have we passed the natural rate of interest?